Bio:

 Early 1970s rock trio from Mayo who released two singles by two completely different lineups.

-The first is outstanding.
+The first single is outstanding.
 The A-side is a Status Quo cover and is a great rock track but the B-side,

 a cover of Don Nix's "Going Down Down Down" is fantastic, a raw recording with